dpatel0114/learning/README.md

     2. Pop (removing node from end of the list)
     3. Shift (removing node from beginning)
     4. Unshift -> Takes value in. (adding node to beginning)
-    5. get (getting node from the list)
+    5. Get (getting node from the list)
-    6. set (setting node to something else)
+    6. Set (setting node to something else)
+    7. Insert -> Takes index and value (insert value at any index)
+    8. Remove -> takes index in. (remove any data from that index)